rolandjitsu/angular-lab/README.md

 ### Browser Support
 -------------------
-You can expect the app to run wherever Angular does (see table below).
+You can expect the app to run wherever Angular does, but check the matrix below to see where the project tests pass.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/rolandjitsu.svg)](https://saucelabs.com/u/rolandjitsu)